SS-171/The-band/README.md

-The band with responsive feature
+The band website with responsive feature.